heyjiacheng/sim2real_maniskill/README.md

 # 🤖 test_any_policy

-A ManiSkill-based project for visualizing any robotic policy or trajectory data.
+A ManiSkill-based project for visualizing any robotic policy or trajectory.

 ### 📦 Installation